 Welcome to Part 1 of our Great Leaders of History section.

 Quotes included are either from great speeches by these great world leaders, obituaries or writings they are famous for.
-Leadership videos are included on page where possible, and on our YouTube channel, right hand column.
 We welcome your suggestions for leaders you would like to see added.
 This first section, includes ideas for a group team building activity suitable for workplace or classroom

 Martin Luther King Jr., Leader of the American Civil Rights Movement